Roll the Dice

 The Don’t Come Bet can only be made after a Pass Line point has been established.
 The win-loss rules are the same as for the Don’t Pass Line, but the automatic win, loss or determination of the “Don’t Come” point is established by the next roll of the dice.
 Like the Come Bet, the Don’t Come Bet allows a Player to bet on each roll of the dice.

 Pass Line, Don’t Pass Line, Come and Don’t Come Bets are paid even money.
-Pass Line and Don’t Pass Line Bets may be made only on the Come Out Roll and may not be bet after the point is established.
+Don’t Pass Line Bets may be made only on the Come Out Roll and may not be bet after the point is established.
 Pass Line and Come Bets cannot be removed or reduced after a “Come Out Point” or “Come Point” has been established.
 Don’t Pass Line and Don’t Come Bets may be decreased or removed at any time but never increased or replaced.

 A player may elect to make a wager in addition to the original or “flat” bet any time after the point is established.
 A player may “take” odds on any Pass Line or Come Bet.
 A Player also may “lay” odds on any Don’t Pass Line or Don’t Come Bet.
 All odds bets may be removed or reduced at any time.
 Odds are paid based on true odds and wins if the flat bet wins and vice versa, except on the Come Out roll.
 Odds payouts are shown on the accompanying table.